-A Data Governance Committee should be a multi-disciplinary group formed to increase data quality, improve data literacy and ensure the organization maximizes the value of the data they collect.
+A Data Governance Committee should be a multi-disciplinary group formed to increase data quality, improve data literacy and maximize access to data to ensure that the organization can optimize the value of the data they collect.
 This team should have representation from all staff who use the organization's information systems.
 This committee develops data-related policies and procedures that help ensure data can be turned into actionable information for end users while maintaining data security and integrity.
 These policies and procedures provide guidance to individuals who interact with data across the organization, performing specific data-related tasks such as data validation, workflow mapping, reporting, specification, integration and analysis.
 Often, data governance functions are carried out in other standing committees rather than forming a new group.
 However an organization chooses to carry out this important function, the group needs to manage communication about data-related policies, standards and decisions to all stakeholders, and coordinate the activities of data stewards who are dispersed throughout the health center.
 A Data Governance Charter helps to define the committee's activities and serve as a communication tool making others aware of the role and activities of the committee.